Will ChatGPT Replace Lawyers?

 Embracing technology—responsibly—in your law firm

-While we’ve highlighted some of the ethical hurdles of how lawyers can use ChatGPT in their law firm, we also know that enthusiastic adoption of technology positively affects a law firm’s business performance, as noted in the 2020 Legal Trends Report.
-The adoption of multiple technologies has a compounding effect on business performance both in terms of impact and overall volume of casework and revenue collection.
+While we’ve highlighted some of the ethical hurdles of how lawyers can use ChatGPT in their law firm, we also know that enthusiastic adoption of technology positively affects a law firm’s business performance.
+As uncovered in our Legal Trends Report research, the adoption of multiple technologies has a compounding effect on business performance both in terms of impact and overall volume of casework and revenue collection.

 In essence, adopting technologies that streamline routine legal tasks, save time, and help you to imprint your expertise on tasks that matter most is a win for any law firm.
 But it’s critical to assess and implement technology responsibly to ensure you’re meeting your ethical obligations and protecting your client’s interests.